Paul Ryan: Trump is just 'trolling people' with his security clearances threat

 Clapper said Monday that his security clearance "has nothing to do with how I or any of us feel about the president.
 And I don't get the briefings," he said on CNN.
 "I don't have access to classified information.
 It's frankly more of a courtesy that former senior officials in the intelligence community are extended the courtesy of keeping the security clearance.
 Haven't had a case to use it, and has no bearing whatsoever on my regard or lack thereof for President Trump or what he's doing."

-Hayden expressed similar sentiments.
+Hayden expressed much the same sentiments.
 "I don't go back for classified briefings (although they occasionally ask me in to offer a view on something)," he told NBC on Monday.
 "Won't have any impact on what I say or write."